7dracoder/Priority-Protector/README.md

 ## 🙏 Acknowledgments

-- IBM watsonx Orchestrate team for the amazing platform
+- IBM Watsonx Orchestrate team for the amazing platform
 - LabLab.ai for organizing the hackathon
 - All contributors and testers